musombaangel/swahili_text_classification/README.md

    - Model used was Fine-tuned Afro-XLMR

 # Results
-The baseline Model achieved an F1 Score of 0.9825 Results from the transformer model to be updated
+- The baseline Model achieved an F1 Score of 0.9825
+- Results from the transformer model to be updated

 # Installation
-Clone the repository:
+1. Clone the repository
-Install dependencies:
+2. Ensure all requirements and install dependencies:
-Run the training script:
+4. Run the notebooks